Osteopathy and OMT

 William Garner Sutherland, DO

 William Garner Sutherland, DO (1873-1954), discovered, developed and taught Cranial Osteopathy in the early to mid 1900s.
-He was the first to perceive a sublte palpable movement within the bones of the cranium, and went on to discover the continuity of this rhythmic fluid movement throughout all tissues of the body.
+He was the first to perceive a subtle yet palpable movement within the bones of the cranium, and went on to discover the continuity of this rhythmic fluid movement throughout all tissues of the body.

-As the lungs breathe and the heart beats with a rhythmic alternating expansion and contraction motion, the central nervous system also has its own involuntary rhythmic motion.
+As the lungs breathe and the heart beats with an alternating expansion and contraction motion, the central nervous system also has its own involuntary rhythmic motion.
 Dr. Sutherland called this inherent activity the Primary Respiratory Mechanism because it seemed to have a respiratory-like motion, with “inhalation” and “exhalation” phases.
 The hands of a skilled osteopathic physician connect directly with this primary respiratory mechanism to initiate a therapeutic response.
 Primary respiration is the guiding principle; it is the inherent intelligence within.
 This primary respiratory motion actually expresses itself through every cell of the body, influencing all body functions.
 Physicians trained in cranial osteopathy can place their hands on any part of the patient to perceive and influence this important mechanism.